logo

 Your body is naturally meant to eat meat and fish and normal levels of protein consumption do not "cause" gout.
 However, drastic changes in your body can cause the levels of uric acid to build faster than your kidney can adjust to handle them.
 This can include suddenly not drinking enough water - doctors recommend 8+ glasses a day as part of any healthy diet.
 It can also include going from a vegetarian diet to a liver/brains diet over a short period of time.
 Heavy alcohol drinking - especially beer - can also overwhelm the kidneys.

 Obesity is a primary cause for gout according to current research.
 The obese body puts a heavy load on the kidneys, above and beyond what they were meant to handle.
 At least half of all gout sufferers are overweight if not obese.
-Also, research is showing that it is not protein that adds to the gout problems.
-It is actually "purine rich foods".
-These include beans, peas, anchovies, liver, brains and (ironically enough) kidneys.
-Beer is also purine rich.
-It is the breakdown of the purine that causes uric acid to be formed.
-If the extra uric acid cannot be flushed from the system, they crystallize and lodge in joints, causing gout.

 If you are overweight and suffering from gout, what can you do to help?
 First, lose the weight!
 This will quickly reduce the load on your kidneys and help ease the gout.
 Next, drink 8+ glasses of water a day!
-Every diet I've ever heard of recommends this as part of their daily regimine.
+Every diet I've ever heard of recommends this as part of their daily regimen.
 Make it a part of your life.
 Third, after cutting out the high purine foods, there are foods which can help ease the uric acid overload.
 These are:

 * Berries - dark berries are full of antioxidants and lower uric acid levels.